|Early Spring Date:||April 26|

-In the spring when you start to see mostly Blackpoll Warblers at Monticello Park, the other warbler species have already passed through, and the migration is coming to an end.
-Some Blackpolls show up in late April, but most show up after the middle of May.
+Spring: When you start to see mostly Blackpoll Warblers at Monticello Park, the other warbler species have already passed through, and the spring migration is coming to an end.
+Some Blackpolls show up in late April, but most arrive after the middle of May.
 The best time to see one at the park is during the third and fourth weeks in May when they become the park's most common warbler.

 Where to See Them in the Park